pabloppp/pytorch-tools/readme.md

 	# train(...)

 	# The lr will be 0.001 for the first 10 epochs, then will use the policy fro the base_scheduler for the rest of the epochs

+# for a base DelayerScheduler + CosineAnnealingLR you can just do:
+#
+# from torchtools.lr_scheduler import DelayedCosineAnnealingLR
+# scheduler = DelayedCosineAnnealingLR(optimizer, delay_epochs, total_epochs)
 ```

 ## Vector Quantization